 Learning to play guitar is difficult.
-Finding the best online guitar lessons that will train you become a great guitarist and jam with your friends even harder.
+Finding the best online guitar lessons that will train you become a great guitarist and jam with your friends is even harder.
 There are so many different options to choose from, how are you supposed to know which lessons you will actually learn guitar tricks and techniques from and which ones are a waste of time?
 Don’t worry.
 I’m here to help.

 I’ve been playing guitar since I was 13 years old.
 I’ve played just about every style.
 From being in heavy metal Metallica cover bands to playing solo fingerstyle (Tommy Emmanuel and Andy Mckee kind of stuff), I know a ton about the instrument.